4 bankers convicted over Swiss account of longtime Putin pal

 The trial opened a rare window into allegations from the Panama Papers that a member of Putin’s circle of friends helped funnel millions abroad and that financial employees may have turned a blind eye to such inflows.
 Putin has denied the accusations.

-The former Gazprombank employees — three Russian-born and one Swiss-born, who could not be named under Swiss law — were charged with failing to adequately check whether Roldugin actually owned the assets in the accounts.
+The former Gazprombank employees — three Russian-born and one Swiss-born, who couldn’t be named under Swiss law — were charged with failing to adequately check whether Roldugin actually owned the assets in the accounts.
 He was a bank customer from 2014 to 2016.

 All four defendants denied the charges, which include allegations of violating Swiss anti-money-laundering law.
-Gazprombank Switzerland is in the process of winding down its operations and was not itself facing charges.

 In a statement, the Zurich regional prosecutors office said it welcomed the verdicts as “an important signal that due diligence obligations under money laundering law must be observed.”